 - Step 1.
 Verification creates and uses three MQSeries queues.
 If these queues have messages in them before you perform verification, verification fails.
 Clear the messages in the following queues: - TEST2AIQ - TEST2AEQ - TEST2RPL - Step 2.
-Check that you have prepared for installation, for example, that you are authorized to install and verify the kernel.
-See "Preparing for installation" on page 31. - Step 3.
+Ensure that you are authorized to install and verify the kernel.
+See "Preparing for installation" on page 37. - Step 3.
 Start the verification as follows: - On Windows systems, double-click the aqmverifyinstall.bat file in the verification directory.
-Alternately, open a command prompt window, change to the verification directory, and run aqmverifyinstall.bat. - On UNIX, open a terminal, change to the verification directory, and run the aqmverifyinstall.sh file. - On OS/400, perform the following steps: - a.
-Start a qsh session by using the STRQSH command - b.
-Copy the /QIBM/ProdData/mqak/verification/aqmsetup file to your home directory (/home/username). - c.
+Alternatively, open a command prompt, change to the verification directory, and run aqmverifyinstall.bat. - On UNIX, open a terminal, change to the verification directory, and run the agmverifyinstall.sh file. - On OS/400, perform the following steps: - a.
+Start a qsh session by entering the STRQSH command. - Copy the /QIBM/ProdData/mqak/verification/aqmsetup file to your home directory (/home/user_name). - c.
 Change to the /QIBM/ProdData/mqak/verification directory. - d.
 Run the aqmverifyinstall.sh file.